-As an undergraduate student, Edmund was heavily involved on the campus of The State University of New York at Plattsburgh.
-His involvement included, but wasn’t limited to, AKEBA (The Black Student Union), the alumni association and resident life.
-Edmund was also an undergraduate genetic research student where his research primarily focused on determining the migration routes of ancient Maya by extracting and analyzing ancient DNA from Maya skeletons.
+As a graduate student, Dr. Adjapong was heavily involved in the Insitute of Urban and Minority Education (IUME) where he served as a Graduate Research Fellow at Teachers College, Columbia University.
+As a graduate fellow, Dr. Adjapong’s research focused on engaging black boys utilizing multimedia and evaluating educational programs that utilize Hip-Hop as a tool of engagement.
+Dr. Adjapong was also an undergraduate genetic research student where his research primarily focused on determining the migration routes of ancient Maya by extracting and analyzing ancient DNA from Maya skeletons.
 Edmund is a member of many honor societies such as Omicron Delta Kappa National Leadership Honor Society and Delta Mu Iota Tutoring Honor Society.
 Additionally, Edmund was nominated by his peers at SUNY Plattsburgh to be honored as the Who’s Who Among American Colleges and Universities.
 He recently received the Presidents Award for Excellence, one of SUNY Plattsburgh’s highest achievements, for his academic excellence and leadership.

 Edmund believes every student has the ability to learn and does so differently.
 He also believes that engaging urban youth with media–despite its unconventional method–is an effective way to educate.
 Edmund enjoys working with and mentoring youth, especially young men of color, as they are our future.
 His research interest includes issues of class, race, gender, privilege, diversity, youth programming and STEM education.